AEW2015/Mimas_V2/readme.md

 I will keep all my files for the Mimas V2 on here
 - [Docs](https://github.com/AEW2015/Mimas_V2/tree/master/Docs) is for parts documentation and reference material
-- [Projects](https://github.com/AEW2015/Mimas_V2/tree/master/Projects) will contain the top level VHDL for test and fun applications.
+- [Projects](https://github.com/AEW2015/Mimas_V2/tree/master/Projects) will contain the top level HDL for test and fun applications.
 - [Cores](https://github.com/AEW2015/Mimas_V2/tree/master/Cores) will hold all the completed cores.

 Try to keep projects to minimal
-- vhdl, .ucf
+- vhdl, verilog, .ucf

 ## Settings
 1. Open the Xilinx ISE Project Navigator